File Transfer

 SMAFTAGENT requirements:

-.
+<SAM job id>.
 This file is later removed by the SMAFT Agent if debugging is not active.b.
 Upon receiving the source file parameters and data, the SMA/FTAGENT creates a temporary file to contain the incoming data stream.
 The temporary file, named TEMP/SMAFT/

-is located on the primary family associated with the usercode used to initiate the LSAM.
+<10-digit SAM job id>is located on the primary family associated with the usercode used to initiate the agent.
 Immediately prior to the SMA/FTAGENT going to end of job, this temporary file is removed (unless debugging has been set).
 The size of the temporary file varies depending on the two platforms involved in the transfer, the type of transfer, and the amount of data being transferred.
 Allow approximately 20% more than the size of the source file as a general rule.
 In most cases, this figure will be more than sufficient to accomplish the transfer.c.
 If the user has requested that the destination file be backed up (Backup, Overwrite or Backup, Append), a copy of the existing destination file will be made.
-This backup file is named by appending the backup node specified in the MCP LSAM configuration file to the name of the existing destination file.
+This backup file is named by appending the backup node specified in the agent configuration file to the name of the existing destination file.
 In effect, there must be sufficient disk space to duplicate the existing destination file as it exists before the start of the transfer request.

 d.
 Some additional disk space is used to present the destination file in a format consistent with files on the destination platform.
 For text files, the MCP destination file will generally consume more bytes than the source file, particularly if the source machine stores data files as stream files rather than fixed-length record files.
 For binary transfers, the size of the destination file can be expected to more closely approximate the size of the source file, in bytes.